piccolo-orm/piccolo_web/content/blog/postgres_concurrency.md

  * RAM - increasing the Postgres server's shared_buffers setting will help reduce disk reads (around 25% of total system memory is recommended).
  * Fast disk - will help prevent IO bottlenecks.

 Avoid ramping up the max connection limit too high.
-Above a certain number, it becomes counter productive, as the connections compete for resources, and the connections themselves consume RAM.
+Above a certain number it becomes counter productive, as the connections themselves consume RAM, which could otherwise be used by Postgres itself for making queries.
 The default is 100, which should be sufficient for most needs.

 ## Resources